ir-g/ir-g.github.io/_posts/2018-04-15-the-windrush-generation-should-be-treated-with-care-and-decency.md

 ---
 layout: post
 title:  "The Windrush Generation should be treated with care and decency"
-description: "Doing otherwise is cruel and foolish"
+description: "Doing otherwise is cruel and foolish."
 date:   2018-04-15T20:23:55.688Z
 ---